Easy Roman-style artichokes recipe: how to make perfect Carciofi alla Romana step by step

 • A stewing pot with lid (or anyway a pot you can put on a hob with high enough sides to comfortable hold the artichokes)

-• Mentuccia (if you cannot find it, you can use parsley or a mix of parsley and a very small amount of mint)
+• Mentuccia (if you cannot find it, you can use parsley or a mix of parsley and a very small amount of mint), a small cut

 • Olive oil